Best audiophile headphones 2022 - NewsBreak

 Style: In-ear | Cable length: 1.27m | Noise-cancelling: No | Connector: 3.5mm, 6.3mm | Weight: 20.4gSuperb dynamics and musicality Detailed and balanced sound Lightweight and comfortable Understated delivery

-Despite the popularity of wireless models, there are plenty of discerning listeners who prefer the ease and simplicity of wired in-ears.
-After all, there's no need to worry about the battery conking out or the Bluetooth pairing playing up.
+Despite the popularity of wireless earbuds, there are plenty of discerning listeners who prefer the ease and simplicity of wired models.
+After all, there's no need to worry about the battery shutting down or the Bluetooth pairing playing up.

-Shure is a brand with an 80-year history of making pro audio, so it's no surprise that the Aonic 3 are a delight to listen to, up there with the best audiophile headphones at this price.
+Shure is a brand with an 80-year history of making pro audio, so it's no surprise that the Aonic 3 are a delight to listen to.
 Their sense of rhythm and timing needs to be heard to be believed and their dynamic ability left us spellbound.

 Are these buds the most enthusiastic in-ears we've ever heard?
 No, but they're honest, transparent and true to the original recording.
-If those attributes appeal, you won't find anything better for the money.
+If those attributes appeal, you won't find any audiophile headphones better for the money.

 Read the full Shure Aonic 3 review